frederic-perez/AmE-dictionary/data/idioms.md

 __stand to reason__ :two: To be sensible or understandable. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
 __stand up__ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
 In this usage, a noun or pronoun can be used between “stand” and “up.” _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
 __starve out__ To deprive someone or something of food in order to force them to submit or surrender.
 A noun or pronoun can be used between “starve” and “out.” _The empire’s army began starving the rebel city out with a siege that lasted nearly eleven months._ _The Black Prince could be starved out if the French chose to surround and invest him._
-__stay put__ :five: To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._
+__stay put__ :six: To not move or leave; to remain in same location or position.
+To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._ _I want you kids to stay put while I go into the store, OK?_ _And you stayed put for all these years?
+I would have thought you’d find a different career by now._
 __staying power__ _This exercise has staying power._
 __steely-eyed missile man__ An astronaut or engineer who quickly devises an ingenious solution to a tough problem while under extreme pressure.
 __step back__